psycho-demon/MIRRN/README.md

 ## Example

 If you have downloaded the source codes, you can train MIRRN model.
-You can modify the hyperparameters through A.

 ```
 $ cd main